-Technically, no need exists to assign a profile to a user.
-You can specify the device profile at login time.

-System Parameters use defaults if they are not manually configured.

-Ensure that extension mobility is enabled on a device-by-device basis.
+- Technically, no need exists to assign a profile to a user.
+The device profile may be specified at login time. - System Parameters use defaults if they are not manually configured. - Extension Mobility must be enabled on a device-by-device basis.

-For details on how to configure the User Device Profile, refer to the Cisco Unified CallManager Administration Guide or Cisco Unified CallManager Features and Services Guide.
+For details on how to configure the User Device Profile, refer to the Cisco CallManager Administration Guide, Cisco CallManager Extended Services Administrator Guide, or Cisco CallManager Features and Services Guide.